crstian19/HomeServer/README.md

 # My Homelab

-Here I post my homelab config, as OS Iḿ using [NixOS](https://nixos.org/), as reverse proxy I'm using [traefik](https://github.com/containous/traefik/)
+Here I post my homelab config, as OS I'm using [NixOS](https://nixos.org/), as reverse proxy I'm using [traefik](https://github.com/containous/traefik/)

 You can see all my services in my webpage below.